 This Chart consists of white/green and black/red bricks.
 These are placed depending on whether the price rose or not compared with the previous brick.
 If it did by enough value, established by the brick size, a new one is placed.
 White/Green bricks are used when the price of the security goes up and black/red bricks when they go down.

 It is important to mention the fact that a new brick is only placed under certain volatility criteria, either resulting in a major advantage or disadvantage for traders.
 It can be placed in a matter of minutes or take more than a day depending on market conditions.
-On one hand, this may be advantageous.
+On the one hand, this may be advantageous.
 Specifically for traders who desire a simple way of identifying supports and resistances, the overall trend and filter noise.
 On the other hand, this can make market sentiment hard to determine.
 Consequently rendering the usage of other analysis tools useless.

 For more details, check out our video on “Understanding Chart Types – Basic Charts” for an in-depth look into this topic :